 Please answer the following questions to describe how your agency is utilizing technology to improve its FOIA administration and the public's access to information.
 You should also include any additional information that that describes your agency's efforts in this area.

 MAKING MATERIAL POSTED ONLINE MORE USABLE:

-1. Is your agency leveraging technology to facilitate efficiency in conducting searches, including searches for emails?
-If so, please describe the type of technology used.
-If not, please explain why and please describe the typical search process used instead.
+1. Is your agency leveraging or exploring any new technology to facilitate efficiency in its FOIA administration that you have not previously reported?
+If so, please describe the type of technology.